Online financing, rising costs squeeze profits at China's midsize banks

 | SHANGHAI/HONG KONG

-SHANGHAI/HONG KONG (story refiles to make clear RS Investments manages $22.3 billion)
+SHANGHAI/HONG KONG (This version of the Oct.
+24 story has been refiled to make clear RS Investments manages $22.3 billion)

-Squeezed between cut-throat competition from online financing firms and rising funding costs, China's midsize banks are falling out of investors' favor as they increasingly lag behind the country's top five lenders.
+Squeezed between cut-throat competition from online financing firms and rising funding costs, China's midsize banks are falling out of investors' favour as they increasingly lag behind the country's top five lenders.

 And like some of their European peers, those smaller lenders are also lagging behind the big banks in terms of balance sheet strength, analysts say, a factor that is likely to be highlighted in the banking sector's third-quarter earnings.